 - In Freddy vs. Jason Freddy Krueger plays with this trope by projecting his shadow to attack a potential victim; however, because Freddy's still recovering from his time deprived of Springwood's fear and belief, the shadow passes clean through the teenager without harming him.

 - The Nightmare Before Christmas: one of the denizens of Halloweentown is a living shadow that likes to cross the moon.
-Although he looks like Oogie Boogie, there's no connection.
+The video game sequel makes it clear this is Oogie Boogie's shadow.

 - In Nocturna, the Big Bad is a practically-unstoppable Living Shadow that devours light, seemingly growing more solid/substantial the more it 'eats'.
 It was also unintentionally created by Tim, but is destroyed when he faces up to it, overcoming his fear of the dark.